 - A brief letter of recommendation from a member of your school's OMS faculty (brief email will suffice)

-- Professional malpractice insurance coverage with a minimum of $1 million peroccurrence, valid for the state of Oregon
+- Professional malpractice insurance coverage with a minimum of $3 million aggregate, $1 million per occurrence, valid for the state of Oregon

-- Verification of the following immunizations: Rubella, Rubeolaand Varicella; as well as Tuberculin and Hepatitis B status.
+- Verification of the following immunizations: Rubella, Rubeola, Varicella, and COVID-19; as well as Tuberculin and Hepatitis B status.

-Please scan all application materials in a single attachment and email:
+Please scan all application materials in one single attachment and email to: